DeepRolling/react-native-orientation-android-build-fix/README.md

 ## React Native Orientation

+## Patch package description

+Base on official package react-native-orientation 3.1.3 with problem fix when execute android build process.

+You should replace all usage with react-native-orientation-android-build-fix !!!

 [![npm version](https://badge.fury.io/js/react-native-orientation.svg)](https://badge.fury.io/js/react-native-orientation)

 Listen to device orientation changes in React Native applications and programmatically set preferred orientation on a per screen basis.
 Works on both Android and iOS.